utkarshayachit/azbatch-starter-connectivity/readme.md

 Open

-- Verify if Workspace ID is enabled on all resources
-- Propagate diagonstic settings

 - VM Jumpbox: Can we apply a DSC config? -> allow RDP to Windows Images (in case we want to domain join them)